 Any agreed changes will be incorporated into the collective agreement by the way of a variation.

 20. Related matters

-We note that the Education Payroll will implement the lump sum payments by 26 July 2023 and the rest of the settlement by 6 September 2023, providing the collective agreement is signed by 19 June 2023.
+We note that this settlement will be implemented by the Education Payroll by 26 July 2023, providing the collective agreement is signed by 12 May 2023.